connext/indra/docs/src/background/limitations.md

 Link transfers let you to create a preloaded link that can be redeemed for a given amount of funds.
 When you create a link, the amount of the link is deducted from your channel balance and the funds are locked by the node pending the receipt of a secret.
 Next, a link is generated with that secret.
 It cannot be regenerated, so don't lose it or you'll lose those funds!
 This link (and only this link) can be used to unlock those funds.

-Link payments are a useful tool for onboarding new users and/or creating prepaid accounts.
+Link payments are a useful tool for on-boarding new users and/or creating prepaid accounts.

 ## Autocollateralization